“I was in my late 40s when I received my colon cancer diagnosis,” says Maryalice Grzesik of South Hadley. “I was very surprised.”

 FACING TWO CANCER DIAGNOSES

 Grzesik made it through this first diagnosis of colon cancer with a personalized treatment plan from Dr. Armen Asik, of the Baystate Regional Cancer Program.
 “He was fabulous,” she says.

-“The treatment and great care I got close to home are what made me well again.”
+“The treatment and great care I got so close to home are what made me well again.”

 “I knew right away I wanted to receive my care close to home again with the experts at the Baystate Regional Cancer Program,” she says.
-“I met [breast surgeon] Dr. Holly Mason and was immediately impressed with her compassionate demeanor.
+“I met breast surgeon Dr. Holly Mason and was immediately impressed with her compassionate demeanor.
 She explained things in a way that helped me understand every detail.”